November is National Scholarship Month

 Now more than ever, kids are graduating high school and heading directly into a four-year college.
-The National Center for Education Statistics found that in fall 2015, about 20 million students are expected to be attending college; a 4.9 million increase over 15 years ago in 2000.
+The National Center for Education Statistics found that in fall 2015, about 20 million students are expected to be attending college; a 4.9 million increase over the last 15 years.

 National Scholarship Month

-While all parents want their children to do well, to get a good education, and to succeed in their chosen careers, for some the financial burden of college is simply too much.
-Thankfully, there are scholarship programs available in the United States, as well as need-based government funding available to families who qualify.
-These programs offer opportunities to those who might not have had any otherwise, and pave the way for a brighter future for countless young adults.
+All parents want their children to do well, get a good education, and succeed in their chosen careers, but for some, the financial burden of college is simply too much.
+Thankfully, there are scholarship programs available in the United States as well as need-based government funding available to families who qualify.
+These programs offer opportunities to those who might not have had any otherwise and pave the way for a brighter future for countless young adults.

 With over 20 million kids starting college each year, there are never quite enough scholarships to go around.
 But there is help.
-November has been deemed “National Scholarship Month”.
-A time to raise awareness of the need for scholarships and to highlight the stories of those who have been able to change their lives with the financial assistance a grant or scholarship can provide.
+November has been deemed “National Scholarship Month.”
+This is a time to raise awareness of the need for scholarships and to highlight the stories of those who have been able to change their lives with the financial assistance a grant or scholarship can provide.

 For seniors, fall is the ideal to time to begin selecting schools and filling out college applications.
 In 2008, National Scholarship Month was moved from May to November so that students who are planning on attending college could also use this time to research and apply for scholarships.
 While not every scholarship can be a full-ride that includes books, tuition, and room and board, any type of financial assistance can make a huge difference in a young student’s life.
 More scholarships result in less stressed students who can spend more time studying and less time being worried about becoming buried in school loans.